Tanaum/Student-Mental-Health-Help_Website/README.md

 # Description
-Students around the globe face a lot of due to many reasons.
-Thus, I created a website which offers awesome tools for students to use!
+Students around the globe face a lot of stress due to various reasons.
+To help with that, I created a website that offers helpful tools to support their well-being and productivity.

 # Features
 1. All important stress management advice for students in one place.